Autism-Europe: 1990s

-The Charter of rights for people with autism
+Rights charter

-In 1992, Autism-Europe members created the "Charter for Persons with Autism", a Charter which outlined the rights of autistic people in all aspects of life.
-Following that, Autism-Europe decided that for the charter to have relevance at the European level, it must also have political endorsement.
+In 1992, Autism-Europe members created the "Charter for Persons with Autism", a charter that outlined the rights of autistic people in all aspects of life.
+Following that, Autism-Europe decided that, for the charter to have relevance at the European level, it must also have political endorsement.
 Autism-Europe therefore campaigned for political support and approval for the charter.
 The charter was adopted as a written declaration by the European Parliament in 1996.

 2000s

 Collective complaint on the right to education in France

-Autism-Europe launched the first collective complaint before the Council of Europe on behalf of people with disabilities in 2002.
+Autism-Europe launched the first collective complaint before the Council of Europe on behalf of disabled people in 2002.
 Autism-Europe was represented by Evelyne Friedel, a lawyer with an autistic son.

-In 2004, the Council of Europe publicly announced its condemnation of France for having failed its educational obligations to persons with autism under the revised European Social Charter.
-The Council of Europe's decision put pressure on France and other countries in the Council of Europe to live up to their obligations under the European Social Charter by providing education for people with autism, both within mainstream and specialised schools.
+In 2004, the Council of Europe publicly announced its condemnation of France for having failed its educational obligations to autistic people under the revised European Social Charter.
+The Council of Europe's decision put pressure on France and other countries in the Council of Europe to live up to their obligations under the European Social Charter by providing education for autistic people, both within mainstream and specialised schools.

-Following the decision, the French government launched its first "Autism Plan", which included measures to create new facilities and include children with autism in mainstream schools.
+Following the decision, the French government launched its first Autism Plan, which included measures to create new facilities and include autistic children in mainstream schools.

 United Nations Convention on the Rights of Persons with Disabilities

-In 2006, after four years of negotiations, the United Nations General Assembly adopted a new convention specifically for people with disabilities.
+In 2006, after four years of negotiations, the United Nations General Assembly adopted a new convention specifically for disabled people.
 The Convention on the Rights of Persons with Disabilities reaffirms that all people with all types of disabilities, including autism, must enjoy all human rights and fundamental freedoms.
 It is legally binding for countries that ratify it.

-Autism-Europe took part in the consultation process leading to the drafting and adoption of the UN Convention, and continues taking part in the review process of the European Union by the United Nations.
-The convention has since been ratified by most countries in Europe, as well as the European Union, and therefore must be implemented in these countries and within the EU's fields of competence.
+Autism-Europe took part in the consultation process leading to the drafting and adoption of the convention, and continues taking part in the review process.
+The convention has since been ratified by most countries in Europe, as well as the European Union, and therefore must be implemented in these countries and within the European Union's fields of competence.

 The Council of Europe's recommendations on education

-Following the collective complaint on the right to education in France in 2002, the Council of Europe established a group of experts – of which Autism-Europe was a member – to look into the issue of access to education for children with autism.
-This resulted in the Council of Europe's "Resolution ResAP (2007)4 on the education and social inclusion of children and young people with autism", which was adopted as a recommendation in 2009 (CM/ Rec(2009)9).
+Following the collective complaint on the right to education in France in 2002, the Council of Europe established a group of experts – of which Autism-Europe was a member – to look into the issue of access to education for autistic children.
+This resulted in the Council of Europe's Resolution ResAP (2007)4 on the education and social inclusion of children and young people with autism, which was adopted as a recommendation in 2009 (CM/ Rec(2009)9).

-While this recommendation is not binding for the members of the Council of Europe, it applies pressure to implement policies promoting access to education and the inclusion of people with autism.
+While this recommendation is not binding for the members of the Council of Europe, it applies pressure to implement policies promoting access to education and the inclusion of autistic people.